 The American Veterinary Medical Association (AVMA) - AVMA have general resources alongside those specific to their region available here.

-Canine and Feline Sector Group (CFSG) - general information from CFSG can be found here and a range of CFSG guidance on COVID-19 can be found here.
-See COVID-19 resources on top tips about how to look after your pet during the COVID-19 crisis and also, guidance on walking some else’s dog here.
+Canine and Feline Sector Group (CFSG) - General information from CFSG can be found here.
+See COVID-19 resources on top tips about how to look after your pet during the COVID-19 here, and here.

 BSAVA Advice to clients

 BSAVA has produced advice for clients as to whether or not your pet can be vaccinated or neutered during the COVID-19 crisis.
 It outlines what to expect when you contact your vet to discuss vaccination or neutering for your pet.
 Your vet is required to risk-assess each case and apply their professional and clinical judgement when deciding on the best course of action for you and your pet’s individual circumstances whilst keeping in mind government requirements relating to travel and social distancing.
 Please see vaccination advice here and neutering advice here.

 General advice on caring for your puppy, kitten or rabbit is available from BSAVA Petsavers Guides here.